tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 Once again, we see that `greedy_best_first` is the recommeded algorithm since it produces an optimal path with the greatest efficiency.
 What's more, the gain in efficiency is now much more noticable compared to `breadth_first_search` and `uniform_cost_search`.
 The added complexity of Problem 2 (adding 1 cargo, 1 plane, and 1 airport) makes these non-heuristic methods less viable as evidenced by longer execution time and higher number of nodes.

-In fact, the added complexity of this problem caused four of the other search algorithms to timeout, including both heuristic and non-heuristic methods.
+In fact, the added complexity of this problem caused four of the search algorithms to timeout, including two heuristic and two non-heuristic methods.
 This demonstrates how important the size of the search space is when choosing and configuring a planning algorithm.
 Specifically, at this stage it's now clear that the `A*_levelsum` algorithm is too inefficent to be useful moving forward.
 It's worth noting that Level Sum _was_ able to find an optimal path for Problem 1, and it's more efficient than `A*_ignore_preconditions` with regards to number of node expansions (because it's always traversing along the shortest path).
-But, the time required with Level Sum to estimate each path becomes impractically long given the additional complexity in Problem 2.
+But, the time required for `A*_levelsum` to estimate each path becomes impractically long given the additional complexity in Problem 2.
 As you can see from the table, among the heuristic strategies, Level Sum takes the longest amount of time to execute despite having the fewest number of expansions.

-We also notice that the primary deficiency of `depth_first_search` (DFS) in that it searches down the tree and stops searching once a path is found.
-In this case, the path length it produces is 575 steps compared to the optimal path of 9.
-Although DFS often won't find the optimal path, this approach can still be useful because it can efficiently search trees with a high branching factor (as long as they're not infinite) with fewer expansions than BFS or UCS.
-Since DFS searches deep instead of wide, it avoids the exponential increase in nodes that BFS and UCS must traverse.
+The data also reveals the primary deficiency of `depth_first_search` (DFS) in that it searches down the tree and only stops searching once a path is found.
+DFS usually traverses just fraction of the total tree branches, and therefore often won't find the optimal path.
+In this case, the path length DFS yields is 575 steps compared to the optimal path of 9.
+Nonetheless, the DFS approach can still be useful because it can efficiently search deep trees (as long as they're not infinitely deep) with fewer expansions than BFS or UCS.
+Since DFS explores deep instead of wide, it avoids the exponential increase in nodes that BFS and UCS must traverse.
 So, DFS can be an efficient way to find _a_ path, but it's not a good method for finding _the best_ path.

 <p>&nbsp;</p>